 Over the years since that second chance meeting I’ve found the idea of a rare “works” racer – and a world championship winning one at that – finding its way into an Adelaide motorcycle shop extremely intriguing.

-But before we go any further a brief description of the 250 fours evolution is perhaps called for.
-It was in mid-1960’s that Giovanni Benelli and Ing Savelli introduced a totally new design four cylinder 250cc GP machine that would eventually replace their ageing D.O.H.C. single.
+But before we go any further a brief description of the 250 fours, evolution is perhaps called for.
+It was in mid-1960’s that Giovanni Benelli and Ing Savelli introduced an entirely new design four-cylinder 250cc GP machine that would eventually replace their ageing D.O.H.C. single.
 In true fifties’ style the prototypes chassis was rather bulky and over-engineered, while on the other hand, the rim sizes were a narrow 2.590 x 18 front, with a matching 2.75 section rear.
 The engine was a dry sump design with vertical cylinders, double-overhead camshafts and two valves per cylinder.
 Bore and stroke measured 44 x 40.6mm for a capacity of 246.8cc, which was retained up to Carruthers’ world title-winner.
 Benelli claimed 122kg (268lb) dry weight for the bike and 40bhp at 13,000rpm, which compared quite well with the contemporary Honda of the day.

 Benelli continued to rely on an updated version of their D.O.H.C. single during 1961 while they refined the untried four, so it was not until 1962 that the Benelli made its racing debut in the hands of works rider Silvio Grassetti.
 Many changes had been made to the machine since its first appearance, mainly the removal of the oil tank from under the seat in favour of a large-capacity bolt-on sump with a two-way pump mounted above it, and running off the camshaft drive pinion.
 Ignition on the prototype had been by battery and four coils with the points driven off the end of the inlet camshaft.
 This system had proved unsuitable as the four-lobe contact-breaker points tended to float at high rpm effectively reducing the engines ability to reach maximum revs.
 A Lucas magneto was installed on the right front side of the crankcase and bevel-driven of the camshaft pinion, which also had the desirable effect of reducing weight.
 The chassis was also partly redesigned and slightly wider sections tyres fitted.

 The frame was made smaller and lighter helping to bring the overall weight down to 112kg (264lb) dry.
 New camshafts were installed which raised the rev limit and narrowed the power-band giving 48bhp 14,500rpm.
-To compensate for this a seven-speed gearbox replaced the original six-speed unit.
+To compensate for this, a seven-speed gearbox replaced the original six-speed unit.
 Two pairs of 20mm Dell’Orto’s provided Carburation with a single flat-sided float bowl between each pair.
-Provini was the first to reap the rewards of these changes by defeating the Honda, Suzuki and Yamaha works teams at the opening European GP held in Barcelona’s Montjuich Park, although the rest of the season only produced a fourth and two-fifth places.
+Provini was the first to reap the rewards of these changes by defeating the Honda, Suzuki and Yamaha factory teams at the opening European GP held in Barcelona’s Montjuich Park, although the rest of the season only produced fourth and two-fifth places respectively.

 The chassis was also modified for 1965, being lowered and shortened even more, and equipped for the first time with disc brakes.
 Benelli was one of the first in GP racing to adopt this now universal feature.
-Unfortunately, the US made Airheart disc brakes were originally designed for go-kart use, and this, plus a lack of brake pad choice, resulted in the twin 7in discs being insufficient to stop an 112kg motorcycle at 143mph, which the Benelli was by then was capable of.
-By the end of the season, the team had reverted to drum brakes all round, especially after suffering braking problems in the pouring rain during the Italian GP at Monza, which nonetheless did not stop Provini winning in convincing fashion by lapping every other finisher on the Italian four.
+Unfortunately, the US made Airheart disc brakes were designed initially for go-kart use, and this, plus a lack of brake pad choice, resulted in the twin 7in discs being insufficient to stop a 112kg motorcycle at 143mph, which the Benelli was by then was capable of.
+By the end of the season, the team had reverted to drum brakes all round, especially after suffering braking problems in the pouring rain during the Italian GP at Monza, which nonetheless did not stop Provini winning convincingly by lapping every other finisher on the Italian four.